jeanecard/BenchmarkPres/README.md

 # Keep in mind before going further
-All method in .net are non deterministic then all results given by benchmark (old school or via Benchmarkdotnet) are relative to :
+The execution of methods in .net are non deterministic (the code of course is) then all results given by benchmark (old school or via Benchmarkdotnet) are relative to :
 + The CPU(s) where benchmark is run
 + The charge on CPU(s) when the benchmark is run
 + The memory state when the benchmark is run